 The importance of play in the recovery of a hospitalised child is universally recognised.
-CHI has been helping to fill this role since 1970 and today CHI Volunteers bring fun and enjoyment to children in many hospitals around Ireland.
+Children in Hospital Ireland has been helping to fill this role since 1970 and today Volunteers bring fun and enjoyment to children in many hospitals around Ireland.

 Our Play Volunteers support child led play activities and create a play environment for children visiting the playroom, or at the bedside.
 You will see our Play Volunteers in their red-t-shirts in the playrooms, on the wards or in the Emergency & Outpatients departments.